fouratmansouri/Auditron/README.md

   <h2>📋 Overview</h2>
   <p>
     This project, Auditron, aims to develop an AI-powered financial audit assistant (chatbot) to streamline compliance verification and tax calculations for businesses.
-    The tool will combine legal expertise (constitutional and local finance laws) with mathematical precision to automate critical audit tasks, reducing human error and operational costs.
+    This tool will combine legal expertise (constitutional and local finance laws) with mathematical precision to automate critical audit tasks, reducing human error and operational costs.
   </p>

   <h2>✨ Features</h2>